 Miriam draws Clarence's attention to West Beverly High, where David is videotaping some random students singing Christmas carols.
 She also points out Donna, who's standing nearby and bashfully covering her face from the camera as though she's too shy to be filmed.
-Miriam gushes about how Donna is “an angel on earth if ever there was one”, which was totally nauseating, but all part of the writers' nauseating campaign to consistently portray Aaron Spelling's talentless, giant headed daughter as an exquisite cherub who possesses a flawless character.
-Blech.
+Miriam gushes about how Donna is "an angel on earth if ever there was one", which was so completely fucking nauseating - but all part of the writers' nauseating campaign to consistently portray Aaron Spelling's talentless, giant-headed daughter as an exquisite cherub who possesses a flawless character.
+Blech!
 Blech!

 A couple of days ago..

 Ahn-drea has just finished filming an interview with David about the highlights of The Blaze's Christmas issue when the phone in the newsroom rings.
 It's Grandma Rose, who's calling to tell her that a letter from Yale University just arrived.
 She asks Grandma Rose if the letter is thick or thin...then sounds disappointed when she hears that the envelop is thin.
 Oh, and apparently Ahn-drea also received a letter from her long-distance "boyfriend" Jay [spoiler: he dumps her ass], but we'll get into all of that later.
 Brandon and Gil argue about whether or not they think Ahn-drea got accepted to Yale.
 Brandon thinks she got in but Gil assumes she was rejected, so they decide to place a wager on it.
 But Gil says they shouldn't bet money, and leaves it up to Ahn-drea to set the stakes.